-What good could it bring to have the best product or service if none of your potential customers can know about it?
-I would say, none.
-That is why, Marketing as a process by which a product or service is introduced and promoted to potential customers is indeed, one of the core tools for any business.
+What good could it bring to have the best product if no one knows about it?
+Marketing as a process by which a product or service is introduced and promoted to potential customers is indeed, one of the core tools for any business.

 Useful?
 Embed this infographic on your website.